hbckleikamp/SIMSpy/README.md

 SIMSpy is a collection of python routines that enable untargeted multivariate analysis of TOF-SIMS data, molecular formula prediction, and targeted analysis of fragments. it relies on the module pySPM (github.com/scholi/pySPM) to extract metadata from IONTOF `.itm` and `.ita` files.
-The main input file is .itm but requires a `.grd` raw data file in the same folder, which need to be exported with the Surfacelab tool ITRawExport.
+The main input file is .itm but requires a `.grd` raw data file in the same folder, which need to be exported with the Surfacelab tool ExportITMtoGRD.
 Future versions will aim to incorporate also .imzML inputs and custom tabular inputs.

 #### SIMSpy function overview